0xStarlight/HTB-Invite-Code-Generator/README.md

 ## Requirements
 * Python 3.X
+* pyBase should be insatlled on your system `pip install pybase`
+* pyfiglet should be insatlled on your system `pip install pyfiglet`
-* PyBase should be insatlled on your system
+* termcolor should be insatlled on your system `pip install termcolor`

 ## Note